 Whatever current the boards run at, there is one golden rule: the higher the current, the higher the voltage requirements.
 All LEDs work like this.

-This is the reason we suggest both 48V and 54V drivers for our boards.
+This is the reason we suggest both 48V and 54V drivers for our High Light 420 LED panels.

-This is the tricky part: some 48V drivers, such as the Mean Well “A” and “AB” type, will supply more than 48V (higher than their rating) and can drive the LED boards all the way up to their maximum current.
+This is the tricky part: some drivers – such as the Mean Well “A” and “AB” type – will supply more than their rated voltage and current, and so can drive LEDs all the way up to and beyond their maximums.

-Some 48V drivers – such as the Mean Well “B” type – are limited to 48V, so can only supply enough voltage to drive each board at up to 2.5A.
-The boards are now “voltage limited” – they cannot draw more current, because there is not enough voltage supply.
+Other drivers – such as the Mean Well “B” type – are limited to their rated voltage current, so can only supply enough voltage or current to drive each board up to their ratings.
+If the LED requires more voltage as the current increases, then it becomes “voltage limited”, as it cannot draw any more current because there is not enough voltage supply.
+If the LED requires more current as the voltage increases, then it becomes “current limited”, as it cannot draw any more current because the driver is maxxed out.

 To further confuse matters, drivers run more efficiently the harder you run them (the complete opposite of LEDs), so it pays to match your driver to your intended wattage.